In a recent study from the University of Massachusetts Dartmouth, researchers found that social media use among Fortune 500 companies has slowed down.

 - Can you develop a niche blog and niche community around that topic?

-- In regards to content, what can you give your readers that will build loyalty today and in the future?
+- In regards to the content, what can you give your readers that will build loyalty today and in the future?

 - You can’t fully brand your Fan Page experience –you can customize certain aspects about your Fan Page, but you won’t have control over such things as color, logos and messages.